The Journey: From Spec-Kit to SpecFact

 # Set up CrossHair for contract exploration (one-time setup)

-specfact repro setup
+specfact code repro setup

 # Run all checks

-specfact repro --verbose
+specfact code repro --verbose

 # Check CI/CD integration